 The key to making these fried taco triangles is using the large flour shells and cutting them in half.
 I used a pizza cutter to cut mine in half, but a regular kitchen knife would work just as fine.

 While you are getting this prepped, you can heat up oil in a deep pan as well.
 I used my Dutch Oven and canola oil.
 Heat over medium heat and let it get nice and hot before you drop in your first taco.

 Build The Triangles

 Once you have your station all set up and your tortillas are cut in half, it is time to build!
-Beat one egg to use as the “glue” and get to building!
+Beat one egg to use as the “glue” and get to the building!
 Put the meat, cheese, and veggies in the middle of your tortilla.
-Brush some egg on the edges and fold into a triangle.
+Brush some eggs on the edges and fold them into a triangle.
 It helps to press the edges with a fork to get them to stick.

 As you can see, some of mine didn’t turn out too perfect, but that is okay!
 Now all you have to do is fry them up!
 Place them in the oil and let them cook for a few minutes on each side, until they are golden brown.
 Don’t add too many to the pan/pot at one time because the oil will cool off and they won’t cook correctly.

 They are fried, flaky, and delicious now!
 Time to top them with your favorites and enjoy!

 What is your favorite way to Spice Up Your Taco Tuesday?